 Are you considering buying the Logitech C922x Pro, which is a great vlogging camera for YouTube?
 We’ve been taking a close look at the best vlogging cameras around – that’s how we can recommend the top affordable and most used vlogging cameras for buyers interested in investing in their vlogging career.

 However, if you have looked through our lists, you may have a pressing question: “Just what is a vlogging camera, anyway?”
 After all, our lists include cameras of all types, sizes, and functions.
 There are webcams, DSLRs, camcorders, point-and-shoot models, and much more.
 So what defines a vlogging camera?
+Basically, a vlogging camera is a camera that’s designed to handle creating video content with strong capabilities such as image stabilization and compact size.
+If you want to consider other models, consider looking into a DSLR camera for video before selecting a “standard” vlogging camera.

 While the easiest answer is, “A camera that successful vloggers use,” we know that’s probably not what you had in mind.
 So let’s talk about a more specific answer to the question.